MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

     <li>
       <p>
       <a href="https://react.dev/">React</a> + <a href="https://graphql.org/">Graphql</a> x <a href="https://hotwired.dev/">Hotwire + REST</a>: I had the
-      experience of working with both this year, and I have it's not even a competition.
+      experience of working with both this year, and it's not even a competition.
 With Hotwire
       <a href="https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/">getting better and better</a>,
       the cases for React have become very narrow.
 I had the pleasure of working on a migration of React + GraphQL to vanilla Rails + Hotwire and saw PRs with